kaustubh-Beta/Invisibility_Cloak/README.md

 ![Recordit GIF](gif1.gif)

-Being a harry potter fan I always had a childhood fantacy of using an invisibility cloak.
-Well it turns out that using simple image processing tricks I can now actually fulfill my childhood fantacy.
+Being a harry potter fan I always had a childhood fantasy of using an invisibility cloak.
+Well it turns out that using simple image processing tricks I can now actually fulfil my childhood fantasy.
 This [code](AR_invisibility_Cloak.py) turns a `red` colour cloth into an invisibility cloak.

 >- It's a fun application which you will enjoy using.